phisanti/cocoutils/README.md

 A toolkit for working with COCO annotations.

-`cocoutils` is a Python library and command-line tool for converting segmentation masks to COCO format, reconstructing masks from COCO annotations, merging multiple COCO annotation files, and visualizing annotations.
+`cocoutils` is a Python library and command-line tool for converting segmentation masks to COCO format, reconstructing masks from COCO annotations, merging multiple COCO annotation files, splitting COCO files into individual per-image files, and visualizing annotations.

 ## Overview